kulksaur/covid-data-challenge/README.md

     <h4>For Windows users:</h4>

-    The first two steps: Installing and Creating of Virtuenv and activating it, and the Installing the dependencies remain the same given in the Linux/Unix Env.
+    The first two steps: Installing and Creating of Virtuenv and activating it, and the Installing the dependencies remain the same.

     Create a .bat file with any name For ex: ImportDataTask.bat and add the following command to it:</li>